augelloantonio/Android_-_App_Samples/BLE_Sample_app/README.md

    <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION" />
 ```

-I decided to use a Kotlin Object to use my Scan Object everywhere in the APP, ad for a self connection on app onening.
+I decided to use a Kotlin Object to use my Scan Object everywhere in the APP, as for be used in a self connection function on app opening.
 But for this Sample APP I will call the scan() function on the "Scan" button click.

 Before we call the scan() function what will start our scan it is important to check if the upcited permissions were given and if not we need to promp a message to do that.
 To achieve this I use the following check permissions function.